annakrasnovva/annakrasnovva/README.md

 I'm a junior data-analyst.
 Studied at the Hexlet online-school.

-how to contact me: Telegram @aryazh or email akrasnova424@gmail.com
+How to contact me: Telegram @aryazh or email akrasnova424@gmail.com

 ## Tech stack